Recent research indicates that men who eat ultra-processed foods in high quantities have a 29 percent increased risk of developing colorectal cancer.

 • Less than 150 calories per serving

 Oatmeal is always a great choice.
 This food promotes both health and healing.
-Opt for Organic Steel cut oats as these have been less processed and as a result have the most health benefits.
+Go for Organic Steel cut oats as these have been less processed and as a result have the most health benefits.

 Make the oatmeal dish more exciting by sprinkling on top additions such as pumpkin and sunflower seeds, flaxseed, hempseed, chia seed, cinnamon, almonds and walnuts.